Bouch04/raspberry-pi-pihole-dns-server/README.md

 # Raspberry Pi Pi-hole DNS Server

 ## Overview
-This project demonstrates the deployment and configuration of a Raspberry Pi–based Pi-hole DNS server used as the primary DNS resolver for a private LAN.
+This project demonstrates the deployment, configuration, and validation of a Raspberry Pi–based Pi-hole DNS server used as the primary DNS resolver for a private LAN.

-This system provides network-wide ad blocking, DNS filtering, and improved privacy by controlling outbound DNS queries.
+The system provides network-wide ad blocking, DNS filtering, and improved privacy by controlling outbound DNS queries.

 The deployment improves network privacy, reduces unwanted traffic, and centralizes DNS control across multiple LAN clients.